 Elmar Flamme, CIO, Klinikum Wels-Grieskirchen commented: “Information is the lifeblood of our organization.
 As one of the largest hospitals in Austria, Klinikum Wels-Grieskirchen creates and stores enormous amounts of data, some of which we need to retain for thirty years or more.
 In order to extract the value of this data, we need solutions that can serve this data to students, labs, doctors and patients regardless of how it was created or where it is stored.
 HDS understands and is driving solutions to address our need to free data from its underlying applications and infrastructure, so we can truly harness it as a strategic asset.
 We chose Hitachi Data Systems cloud infrastructure as the foundation for our content based in the cloud, a virtual, multi-tiered environment where we can assign the appropriate resources based on the business value of the data and quickly search and discover data in an efficient, cost effective, secure and readily understandable format for the user.
 Ultimately, this allows us to put the right information, in the right hands, at the right time to provide better care, faster.”

-To read more about how Hitachi Data Systems is helping customers transform their data centers into information centers, please click here.
+To read more about how Hitachi Data Systems is helping customers and partners transform their data centers into information centers, please click here.

 About Hitachi Data Systems